Condensed matter lessons about the origin of time: Condensed matter models and Lorentz invariance

-The main lesson to be drawn from this example is then simply that naive dimensional estimates indicating that quantum gravity effects should be expected around `{\it the} Planck scale' are indeed naive.
-Different types of quantum gravity phenomenology might be characterised by different, mutually independent energy scales, which are composed from the fundamental constants of the microscopic theory and not necessarily accessible to an internal observer who is limited to the effective low-energy physics.
+The main lesson to be drawn from this example is simply that naive dimensional estimates indicating that quantum gravity effects should be expected around ``{\it the} Planck scale'' $E_P=\sqrt{\hbar c^5/G}$, with $G$ the gravitational constant, are indeed naive.
+Different types of quantum gravity phenomenology might be characterised by different, mutually independent energy scales, which are not necessarily accessible to an internal observer who is limited to the effective low-energy physics.

-\subsubsection{Fermionic vacua}
+\subsection{Fermionic vacua}

-In the Fermi-point scenario based on $^3$He-A, the gravitational and gauge bosons are composites made from the fundamental fermionic degrees of freedom of the microscopic theory.
-In such a scenario, the Planck scale can be understood as the energy scale above which the bosonic content of the low-energy theory starts to dissolve into its fundamental fermionic components.
-Theoretical estimates based on such a scenario show that, for the quantum vacuum of our universe, $E_{\rm Planck}/E_{\rm LV}<10^{-8}$ and probably even several orders of magnitude smaller~\cite{Klinkhamer:2005cp}, which is in agreement with current astrophysical constraints.
-Incidentally, $E_{\rm Planck}\ll E_{\rm LV}$ is also required for the Einstein equations to be obtainable from a hydrodynamic model in general, since fermions with energies above the Lorentz violation scale would contaminate the effective action for bosonic fields with non-covariant (hydrodynamic) terms.
-Note that this condition is not fulfilled in $^3$He-A, which is precisely why the Einstein equations do not emerge there.